pbanks74/Python-Projects/README.md

 # Python Projects

-A few basic projects written in Python while navigating through The Tech Academy's Python course.
+A few projects created in Python while navigating through The Tech Academy's course.
 They use various modules such as tkinter and/or sqlite3.

 ## Projects